How to pitch advisory services to your clients

 Fighting for clients amongst some stiff competition can feel like a battle.
-You’ve got to get your pitch right from the off as from your first impression right down to you sealing the deal, every second counts in this game.
-Business owners don’t always know who to sign up with, or even what they need, so you need to engage them and nail your pitch first time.
-From elevator pitching to the longer game, we’ve got some juicy tidbits from our community to help you win over clients.
+You’ve got to get your pitch right from the off as from your first impression right down to you sealing the deal.
+Learn some tips from our community of advisors.

-- What is the client’s ‘pain’ (problem they need solving)?
+- What is the client’s ‘pain’ (a problem they need solving)?

-- What info do they need that they currently aren’t getting?
+- What information do they need that they currently aren’t getting?

 - And why is that making their day more stressful (spending too much time, not trusting the output)?

-Then run through different solutions, tailored to their needs.
-For example, suggesting one or two of your services (to not overwhelm them), like “you would benefit from XYZ, because they’ll reduce the time and energy spent on this process.”
-The most important thing to take from this is you’re aiming to help.
+Run through different solutions, tailored to your clients’ needs.
+For example, suggesting one or two of your services (to not overwhelm them), like “you would benefit from X because it’ll reduce the time and energy spent on this process.”
+Be suggestive, not forceful.

 Create an elevator pitch

-When you’re creating your elevator pitch you need to work out the objective of your pitch and lead with it.
-Inject your firm’s USP, and consider including open-ended questions so you engage your audience.
-When you’re done putting this all together, practice it in front of your peers and see how it grabs their attention – or not.
-You’re selling yourself in a very short space of time so ensure you get those ever-important buzzwords in, like ‘growth’, ‘strategy’, and ‘forecast’.
+Work out the objective of your pitch and lead with it.
+Inject your firm’s USP, and consider including open-ended questions to get your audience thinking.
+You’re selling yourself in a very short space of time so lead with benefits, like ‘growth’, ‘strategy’, and ‘forecast’.

 Examples from our community

-When clients prefer to pop in to see you, you need to make sure your office is presentable and welcoming.
-Falmouth-based The Peloton, a firm combining marketing and accounting, Marketing Manager Anna Carthew told us the firm has made a lot of effort to make their office welcoming and a fun place to be.
+Marketing Manager, Anna Carthew, told us their firm has made a lot of effort to make their office welcoming and a fun place to be.

 “We do a lot of our business in the office, partly because of our great location just outside Falmouth but mainly because it’s a great space – open plan, light and a motivating place to work in.
 We all have lunch together as a team and one person cooks, so we try and schedule meetings just before so they can stay and eat with us.”

-Meanwhile, on the other side of the world, Owner of Illumin8 Andrew Van De Beek has a rather unique strategy too.
-He doesn’t talk about accounting at all in his first meeting with clients, as he knows there’s so much value in getting to know them as people, rather than simply being his clients.
-He’ll spend a full day at a person’s business sometimes, to really understand what they’re about and what they want to get out of their accounts.
+Owner Andrew Van De Beek doesn’t talk about accounting at all in his first meeting with clients.
+He’ll spend a full day at a person’s business sometimes, to really understand what they’re about and want to achieve.

-The way Andrew gets his clients on board is to draw a graph on a board and ask them to put a cross where the business owner believes their company is in its lifespan.
-After discussing the ins and outs of the business in question, Andrew will place a cross where they actually are.
-This makes it glaringly obvious for both parties if the entrepreneur needs their services!
+Andrew gets his clients on board by drawing a graph.
+He asks clients to mark where they think their business is in its lifespan.
+After a chat, Andrew puts a cross where they actually are.
+This makes it glaringly obvious for both parties if the entrepreneur needs their services.

 Emma Fox of Fresh Financials has found that new clients are actively hunting for her firm because of their focus on management accounting.
+An informative website and good reputation have helped hugely.
 She told us,

 “I’d say business owners are now making the decision that they want their accounts to work in this particular way.
 Then they find someone who will do management accounting, as opposed to ‘I need a bookkeeper, what does a bookkeeper do?!’
 They’re definitely looking for it.”